-Arcipelago Ialia also features five experimental projects for five areas, developed by a multidisciplinary collective composed of architects, urban planners, scholars, experts in participatory planning, and photographers.
+Arcipelago Italia also features five experimental projects for five areas, developed by a multidisciplinary collective composed of architects, urban planners, scholars, experts in participatory planning, and photographers.
 The five areas are: the Barbagia with the Ottana plain, an area in the central part of Sardinia flanked by the Gennargentu massif; the Valle del Belice and the town of Gibellina in the province of Trapani, western Sicily; Matera in its relationship with the Valle del Basento; the so-called “crater” and Camerino with the area of Central Italy hit by the 2016 earthquake; and the Tuscan-Emilian Apennines with a focus on the Casentinesi Forest Park.
 For these areas, the team is working on five hybrid-buildings that can in some way solve the problems of depopulation and the reduction of services in those territories, Cucinella explains.

-The collective is composed of:
+The collective is composed by:

 Architects: AM3 Architettura, BDR Bureau, Diverserighe Studio, Gravalos Di Monte Arquitectos, Modus Architects, Solinas Serra Architetti.